TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 1/Jonah 1.15.md

 ---

-So they took up Jonah, and cast him forth into the sea; and the sea ceased from its raging.
+So they took up Jonah, and threw him into the sea; and the sea ceased its raging.